-Before each meal, campers, Leaders and staff gather on the flag field in front of the Dining Hall.
+Before each meal, campers, leaders and staff gather on the flag field in front of the Dining Hall.
 Once together, we say grace and retreat to the Hall for meals.
 A nutritious well-balanced daily diet will be served, observing proper Scout-like etiquette.
 Seating is by Village assignment.
 Uniforms are worn every evening meal.

-Please use the 2017 Camp Accommodation Request (found on the last page of this guide) to let camp management know about any special dietary concerns at least two weeks prior to camp.
-If there are any questions they should be addressed prior to check-in, preferably at the Leader's orientation meeting.
+Please use the 2018 Camp Dietary Restriction Notification form to let camp management know about any special dietary concerns at least two weeks prior to camp.
+If there are any questions they should be addressed 2 weeks prior to arrival.
+You can find the form on the following link:http://michiganscouting.org/outdooradventures/summer-camp-dietary-restriction-notification/